 Unfortunately, not all elements of life come with a specific recipe for a smooth outcome, including presentations, but it doesn’t mean you can’t still taste success at the end of it.

-Too many contrasting flavours can spoil any dinner (my mum’s ‘i’m enthusiastic about my new herb garden’ lasagne taught me that), however a small amount of different flavours can combine to make an incredible dish.
+Too many contrasting flavours can spoil any dinner (my mum’s ‘i’m enthusiastic about my new herb garden’ lasagne taught me that), however, a small amount of different flavours can combine to make an incredible dish.

-Ensure that your presentation is centred around the key messages that you’re trying to relay to your audience.
+Ensure that your presentation is centered around the key messages that you’re trying to relay to your audience.
 Too many messages can appear sporadic, but a concise amount of clear messages will not only make what you’re trying to put across memorable, but you won’t run the risk of confusing the audience or even seeming confused yourself!

 2. Great design (Roast potatoes)

 You can’t beat a good roast potato.
-If you look at a good roaster, imagine that the crispy coating is your Design and the fluffy inner potato is your content.
+If you look at a good roaster, imagine that the crispy coating is your design and the fluffy inner potato is your content.
 Let me explain…